 This is due to the time and commitment spent during their training, and BSN programs’ intense emphasis on nursing research, ethics, and informatics (unlike the majority of ADN programs).
-Four of the highest paying nursing jobs – nurse practitioner, nurse midwife, nurse anesthetist and clinical nurse specialist – require you to have a BSN.
+Four of the highest paying nursing careers – nurse practitioner, nurse midwife, nurse anesthetist and clinical nurse specialist – require you to have a BSN.

 Management and leadership opportunities

-Better patient care
+Better outcomes in patient care

 Nurses with a BSN have better patient outcomes, including lower mortality rates and lower failure to rescue rates as well.
 The research also indicates that BSN holders have higher proficiency in making good diagnoses.

 Magnet designation, obtained through the American Association of Colleges of Nursing (AACN), is a highly coveted designation that signifies a hospital is one of the best in the country.
 One of the requirements is the education level of the nursing staff.
 The more nurses that have advanced nursing degrees and higher education, such as BSN and MSN, the higher the likelihood of earning and keeping a Magnet status.